ArnavGoel03/Power-grid-analysis/README.md

 We performed several data cleaning steps to make the outage records usable for analysis:

-- Combined separate date and time columns into full timestamps `OUTAGE.START` and `OUTAGE.RESTORATION`.
+- Combined separate date and time columns into full timestamps `OUTAGE.START` and `OUTAGE.RESTORATION`, which makes time based comparisons consistent and lets us validate duration logic before doing any EDA or modeling.
-- Dropped impossible records where the restoration time was earlier than the start time.
+- Dropped impossible records where the restoration time was earlier than the start time, preventing negative or corrupted OUTAGE.DURATION values from skewing the ECDF and inflating error in downstream models.
-- Treated zeros in `CUSTOMERS.AFFECTED`, `OUTAGE.DURATION`, and `DEMAND.LOSS.MW` as missing values, since in this dataset zero really means “not recorded”.
+- Treated zeros in `CUSTOMERS.AFFECTED`, `OUTAGE.DURATION`, and `DEMAND.LOSS.MW` as missing values since “0” in this dataset typically reflects “not recorded” rather than a true zero, which avoids biasing distributions and keeps missingness analysis meaningful.
-- Removed unused identifier columns such as `OBS` and `variables`.
+- Removed unused identifier columns such as `OBS` and `variables`, reducing noise and preventing models from learning patterns tied to row identifiers instead of real outage drivers.

 To understand the distribution of outage duration, we first plotted an ECDF: